In This Article

 For a more affordable option, this Maybelline palette has both matte and soft shimmer satin shades (not too glittery) to add a bit of sheen on the lids without settling.
 Hatcher recommends using two to three shades from your palette, using a darker shade in the visible crease, which adds definition to a hooded lid.

 Irwin says mascara is the most important step when it comes to eye makeup on mature eyes.
-"The formula you need varies on your lashes, though, which is why one person's holy grail is another's smudgy mess," she explains.
+"The formula you need varies on your lashes, though, which is why one person's holy grail is another person's smudgy mess," she explains.

 If you have short or thin lashes, Irwin says to look for a small, thin brush.
 "This will really coat each lash and allow you to get those tiny lashes that are invisible without mascara," she notes.
 "Don't be afraid to brush out any clumps and reapply a second coat to build the drama.
 For this kind of lash, I'm a huge fan of Surratt Beauty Relevée Mascara.
 The formula has a tiny brush and tubing, so it wraps around each lash and resists moisture but washes off with water."

-Lastly, Hatcher says black/brown or grey mascaras are best because, like liner, black can sometimes be "too harsh and close the eye."
+Lastly, Hatcher says black/brown or grey mascaras are best because, as with a liner, black can sometimes be "too harsh and close the eye."

 What About Removing Eye Makeup?